Location: Canmore, AB – intersection of Three Sisters Blvd & Riva Heights

 Once you factor in the incredible mountain scenery, this playground is a must-see.

 Katie is a librarian and freelance writer now based in Saskatoon.
-You can find her at Saskatoon Playground Review.

 We do our best to ensure the information on Calgary Playground Review is accurate, however information and events are subject to change.
 Please contact the organizations directly to avoid disappointment.